liuhanmo321/dev_tgcl/readme.md

 In run.py, the important parameters are:

 - `dataset`: the dataset to use, can choose from 'yelp', 'reddit', 'amazon'.
-- `model`: the model to use, can choose from 'TGAT' or 'DyGFormer'.
+- `model`: the model to use, can choose from 'TGAT', 'DyGFormer' or 'GraphMixer.
 - `method`: the method to use, 'SubGraphCL' represents our method (LTF in the paper).

 The other parameters are the hyper-parameters for the model.